SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/1x4HDcJxTpVQH7NuEcsYauStAbAUl61UOgZZav5HyGpU/doc-text-only.md

 ### Onboarding Session r esearch

 We conducted a survey to assess the community’s feelings about our quarterly Onboarding sessions for new people.
-You can read the report here, and see what changes we propose to make as a result of the data.
+You can read the report here , and see what changes we propose to make as a result of the data.

 ### One-to-one e ngagement